Nitroblast009/ICS4U-Culminating-Portfolio/readme.md

 *Implementation Walk-through:*

 1. The bubble sort function is initially called with the full array to be sorted along with its full size as parameters.
 The algorithm then moves through the entire array while checking each pair of elements and swapping them if the element with index ``i + 1`` is less than the element with index ``i``.
-This in essence brings the largest item of the array to the end.
+This effectively brings the largest item of the array to the end.
 2. The recursive function is called again, this time with the last item removed from the list (as it has already been sorted) and the size reduced by 1.
 The algorithm then brings the next largest item to the end of the list, and the cycle continues to repeat itself.
 3. Steps 1 and 2 are repeated ``n`` times and the recursive function eventually stops once ``n = 1``, signifying that the whole array has been sorted!